 - PlusBus - a discounted bus ticket that you buy with your train ticket

 - PlusBike - a one-stop shop for information about your combined cycle and rail journey, from National Rail Enquiries.

 - Bike and Go - a bike hire scheme from participating train stations

-The RDG is also looking at how we can improve stations and their facilities.
-Find out more about the Stations work stream.
+RDG is looking at how stations can develop links to other sustainable transport options, as well as how we can improve stations and their facilities more generally through its cross-industry Stations work stream.

 Rail consumer groups

 There is an independent Rail Ombudsman service that you can use if your complaint hasn't been dealt with satisfactorily by the train company:

 Telephone: 0330 094 0362

 Textphone: 0330 094 0363

 There are also several groups that lobby on behalf of passengers: